Automating-GIS-processes/site/docs/lessons/lesson-3/point-in-polygon-queries.md

 ```

 Finally, let’s plot this list of addresses one more time to visually verify
-that ll of them, indeed, are located within the ‘Eteläinen’ city district:
+that all of them, indeed, are located within the ‘Eteläinen’ city district:

 ```{code-cell}
 axes = city_districts.plot(facecolor="grey")